horyzen1/QuoteGen/README.md

 # QuoteGen
-Quote Generator that gets info from an API
+A quote generator that pulls from an API and shows motivational quotes in the output.
+Also has past shown quotes and an immersive space background.